7. Look closely at the illustrations. How do they

 Dowd.
 Why was Patrick Ness initially reluctant

 change his mind?
-Even though it’s impossible
+Even though its impossible

 to know for sure, do you believe Siobhan Dowd